Jelloeater/awesome-osx-apps/README.md

 ---------------------------------------------------------------------------------------------------------
-# If you install anything on this list, install these FIRST 😊
+# Essentials

 Quick Search Launcher from the gods!
 [https://www.raycast.com/](https://www.raycast.com/)

+# If you install anything on this list, install this FIRST 😊

 Snap Windows around
 [https://rectangleapp.com/](https://rectangleapp.com/)